PernilleHartmund/Pinch_analysis_applied_on_HPsystems/README.md

 Please cite the following publication if you use this code for any work:

-Jørgensen, P. H., Ommen, Elmegaard, B. Quantification and comparison of COP improvement approaches.
+Jørgensen, P. H., Ommen, Elmegaard, B..
+2021.
+Quantification and comparison of COP improvement approaches.
 Submitted to International Journal of Refrigeration.

 How to install